 In cooperation with Vassar College, this program is centered on the collections of the Hermitage Museum and the State Russian Museum—two world-class institutions of art and culture in St. Petersburg.
 Students have direct access to works of art through their classes in art history, Russian language, and culture.
 No previous language skills are necessary.

 Reed students are invited to participate in this one-semester study abroad program held at the Independent University of Moscow in Russia.
 The primary curriculum is entirely mathematical, drawing from every major field of mathematics.
 Fall or spring semesters.
 Students must have completed one year of college and completed one semester of both real analysis and linear algebra.

 Russia: Middlebury School in Russia, year or semester

 Reed has developed an affiliation with Middlebury College to participate in programs in Irkutsk, Yaroslavl, and Moscow.
 Students study Russian intensively while participating in extracurricular life in Russian cities.

-Reed theatre students have the unique opportunity to study in the heart of Moscow at the world-famous Moscow Art Theatre School, the home of Stanislavsky and Anton Chekhov.
-Russian language is not required.
-A full semester of courses in acting, Russian theatre history, movement and voice, design, and Russian language are included in the program.
+In collaboration with the National Theater Institute, Reed students have the unique opportunity to study in the heart of Moscow at the world-famous Moscow Art Theatre School, the home of Stanislavsky and Anton Chekhov.
+A full semester of courses taught in English includes acting, Russian theatre history, movement and voice, design, and Russian language.